 By definition, business ethics refers to the standards for morally right and wrong conduct in business.
 Law partially defines the conduct, but “legal” and “ethical” aren’t necessarily the same.
 Business ethics enhances the law by outlining acceptable behaviors beyond government control.

 Corporations establish business ethics to promote integrity among their employees and gain trust from key stakeholders, such as investors and consumers.
 While corporate ethics programs have become common, the quality varies.
-According to the 2018 Global Business Ethics Survey (GBES), less than one in four U.S. workers think their company has a “well-implemented” ethics program.1.
-Business ethics is an essential skill.
+According to the 2018 Global Business Ethics Survey (GBES), less than one in four U.S. workers think their company has a “well-implemented” ethics program.

 Almost every company now has a business ethics program.
 In part, that’s because technology and digital communication have made it easier to identify and publicize ethical missteps.
 To avoid the negative implications, companies are devoting more resources to business ethics.
 In one survey of accountants, for example, 55 percent said they believe the importance of business ethics will continue to grow in the next three years.
 In addition to establishing formal programs, companies are creating ethical workplaces by hiring the right talent.
 “High integrity and honesty” is the second-most important skill for business leaders, according to a recent survey.
 Today’s business professionals must understand the link between business ethics and business success.2.
 Business ethics drives employee behavior.